apsdsm/fetch/README.md

 ## About

-Fetch was designed to facilitate a specific Unity coding style that I've been using lately, so it's not really out there to implement everything you might want to see in an IOC Container.
-If you'll like an IOC project for Unity that is much more full featured and mature, then I suggest you check out [StrangeIoC](http://strangeioc.github.io/strangeioc/), which does way more things than Fetch sets out to achieve (though, I should note I haven't actually *used* this project, and it looks like it hasn't been updated for a while).
-On the other hand, if StrangeIoC seems to do way too much, and all you need is a system for fetching your service components by interface, then Fetch might be right for you.

-Fetch allows you to store services in a number of ways, and access them relatively painlessly from inside your objects.
-It also has a fairly early stage object generation system, so you can use it to create new instances of services or object without having to use the `new` command, with automatic dependency searching if you need that.

-## Making Services Available To Fetch
+Fetch is an IOC container for Unity that makes it easier to resolve services and objects from inside your objects.
+It has:

+- a service resolver for pulling in concrete classes based on their interfaces
+- an object generation system for building objects with automatic dependency identification
+- helper methods for making loading resources or finding game scene objects easier and faster.

+You can think of Fetch as an all around Nice Guy who wants to get your objects to you ASAP.

+## Using Fetch to Get Services or Objects

-There are three ways that you can make a service available for retrieval or creation via Fetch:
+There are a number of ways you can make a service available for retrieval or creation via Fetch:

-### Access MonoBehaviours Via Service Container Children
+### MonoBehaviour Services Via The Service Container

 A Service Container is a MonoBehaviour object that will, when queried, make a list of all the child objects that are available to it.
 Anything you add as a child object to the service container is accessible via the IOC.